lkoolik/isrm_health_calculations/README.md

 # ISRM Health Calculations
 A repository of scripts used for converting emissions to concentrations and health impacts using the ISRM for California.

 *Libby Koolik, UC Berkeley*

-Last modified August 24, 2022
+Last modified September 30, 2022

 ## Table of Contents
 * Purpose and Goals ([*](https://github.com/lkoolik/isrm_health_calculations/blob/main/README.md#purpose-and-goals))